Skip to main content

 Journal (52).png

-Routine mapping for rotational days cycle
+Routine mapping for the rotational day cycle

-In case your routine follows a rotational days cycle, you need to define the day pattern and map bell schedules to the days in your routine.
+In case your routine follows a rotational day cycle, you need to define the day pattern and map bell schedules to the days in your routine.

 You can define the day pattern in two ways: